 If No Test Exists for the Language in Which You have Expertise

-Students may still be able to use their language ability to meet the BA language requirement by meeting with an appropriate faculty member or a faculty-approved individual who is able to determine if the student's proficiency is equivalent to successful completion of the 203 level.
-Possible procedures for demonstrating proficiency, depending on a student’s individual situation, include the following.
+In rare cases, students may be able to use their language ability to fulfill the BA language requirement by meeting with an appropriate faculty member or a faculty-approved individual who is able to determine if the student’s proficiency is equivalent to successful completion of the BA level.

 Students must provide detailed documentation of their efforts and abilities.
 A student's own statement of their language work should be supplemented by letters or documents from schools or qualified faculty.
 All documents should be submitted to: